teamclairvoyant/airflow-rest-api-plugin/README.md

 * airflow_cmd           - String    - Airflow CLI command being ran on the local machine
 * arguments             - Dict      - Dictionary with the arguments you passed in and their values
+* post_arguments        - Dict      - Dictionary with the post body arguments you passed in and their values
 * call_time             - Timestamp - Time in which the request was received by the server
 * output                - String    - Text output from calling the CLI function
 * response_time         - Timestamp - Time in which the response was sent back by the server
 * status                - String    - Response Status of the call. (possible values: OK, ERROR)
+* warning               - String    - A Warning message that's sent back from the API
 * http_response_code    - Integer   - HTTP Response code

 **Sample** (Result of calling the versions endpoint)